Math Functions

 $rglobal[2] = Acos(2)

-The examples that follow show how to use the Asin() function with different input values.
+The example that follows shows how to use the Asin() function with different input values.
+This function returns the arcsine of a number.

 $rglobal[0] = Asin(1.0)